Markets

 • $22.46 billion in total revenue in its fourth quarter, short of analyst estimates of $22.76 billion (compiled by FactSet) and roughly flat relative to the same period last year.

-• $3.48 billion in Q4 operating income across its three operating segments (entertainment, experiences, and sports), just shy of Wall Street expectations of $3.51 billion.
+• $3.48 billion in Q4 operating income across its three operating segments (Entertainment, Experiences, and Sports), just shy of Wall Street expectations of $3.51 billion.

-• $10 billion in full-year operating profit for its experiences unit, which includes parks.
+• $10 billion in full-year operating profit for its Experiences unit, which includes parks.
 Disney’s domestic parks profit grew 9% to $920 million on the quarter.

 Across its direct-to-consumer and streaming offerings, the studio reported 218.3 million global subscribers as of the end of September, in line with expectations but down about 8% from last year.
 That number was likely impacted by the company’s decision toward the end of the quarter to pull Jimmy Kimmel’s late-night talk show off the air for a week.
-A report from Antenna Research found that roughly 7.1 million subscribers cancelled their Disney+ and Hulu subscriptions during that month, far above the three-month average cancellation rate of those services.
+A report from Antenna Research found that roughly 7.1 million subscribers canceled their Disney+ and Hulu subscriptions during that month, far above the three-month average cancellation rate of those services.

 Last month, Disney boosted the monthly cost of its flagship streaming service by $3 for the ad-free tier — its fourth price hike in four years.
 The service now costs 172% more than it did six years ago.

 On the linear television side, Disney is embroiled in its longest carriage dispute ever, with YouTube TV.
 The blackout has been ongoing since October 30, surpassing Disney’s standoff with DirecTV last year for its longest stalemate.
-Two consecutive weeks of ESPN’s “Monday Night Football” haven’t been available on the pay-TV provider, which is expected to pass Comcast as the largest US pay-TV service next year.
+Two consecutive weeks of ESPN’s Monday Night Football haven’t been available on the pay-TV provider, which is expected to pass Comcast as the largest US pay-TV service next year.

 More Markets